Ian-Blanshard/MP4-Coffee-Shop/README.md

 [PostgreSQL](https://www.postgresql.org/) was used as the database to store and manage application data.

 [Amazon webservices s3](https://aws.amazon.com/s3/) was used to store static files and media for my site.

+[Git](https://git-scm.com/) and [GitHub](https://github.com/) for version control and as a repository.

+[Google Fonts](https://fonts.google.com/) was used to browse, select and as a source of the font I used on this site.

+[FontAwesome](https://fontawesome.com/) was used for social media icons in the footer.

+[favicon.io](https://favicon.io/) was used to create the favicon for my site.

 Please see the requirements.txt for a full list of the packages used and versions in my project.